Scoring Your Credit - How's Your FICO?

 The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 In reality, the home buying process begins and ends with your finances.
 To propel your dreams of homeownership forward, considering your credit score is a must along with the type of lender for which you'll qualify in Milton, Massachusetts.

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with the majority of people normally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a loan.
 Some of the factors in determining your FICO score include:

 - Payment History — How many months do you make late payments?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.